eriosta/analytics-applications/books/README.md

   </tr>
   <tr>
     <td>Choice</td>
-    <td>Whether the customer purchased The Art History of Florence.
+    <td>Whether the customer purchased a book.
 1 corresponds to a purchase and 0 corresponds to a non-purchase.</td>
   </tr>
   <tr>
     <td>Gender</td>